MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

     disabled: false
     ```

-1. Select the three dots icon then select **Close code editor**.
-On the authoring canvas you'll see the new conversation path generated from the YAML.
+1. Click on the three dots icon, then select **Close code editor**.
+You'll see the new conversation path generated from the YAML on the authoring canvas.

     :::image type="content" source="media/authoring-create-edit-topics/code-editor-conversation.png" alt-text="Screenshot conversation created from YAML.":::

 ## Test and publish your bot

-[Test your bot](authoring-test-bot.md) when you make changes to your topics, to make sure that everything is working as expected.
+[Test your bot](authoring-test-bot.md) when you make changes to your topics, to ensure that everything is working as expected.

 After you've designed and tested your bot, [publish it to the web, mobile or native apps, or Microsoft Bot Framework channels](publication-fundamentals-publish-channels.md).